shwezhu/shwezhu.github.io/content/post/golang/basics/006-interfaces.md

 ## 2. First Try - Type `Admin` isn't `*Adimin`

-Because golang everything pass by value, even assignment will make a copy, therefore, at first I tried like this:
+Everything pass by value in Golang, even assignment will make a copy.
+Therefore, I tried something like this:

 ```go
 var user1 User